PostHog/posthog-js-lite/README.md

 1. Go to the appropriate `package.json` file.
 For example, for `posthog-node`, this is `posthog-node/package.json`.
 2. Bump the version number in the file.
+3. Add to `CHANGELOG.md` the relevant changes.
-3. On merge, a new version is published automatically thanks to the CI pipeline.
+4. On merge, a new version is published automatically thanks to the CI pipeline.